-Vilas County has more than 75 designated multi-use trails, including the 52-mile Heart of Vilas County Paved Bike Trail System.
-The trails are a great way to explore the county and will lead you to tranquil Northwoods beaches, seasonal ice cream shops, quirky museums and more.
+Vilas County’s nearly 90 designated multi-use trails are a great way to explore the county and will lead you to tranquil Northwoods beaches, seasonal ice cream shops, quirky museums, and more.
 Grab your helmet or lace up your walking shoes—here are some of our favorite trailside discoveries.

 Vilas County has some special places where you can see what the forests were like long before loggers arrived.
 A good place to see some impressive old trees is Van Vliet Hemlocks, a system of rolling trails that will take you past quiet bogs and over rugged glacial hills.
 The hiking trails are primitive and will take you to the foot of giant yellow birch and hemlock trees that loom silently along the trail.